zebulon75018/vcterm/README.md

 4. Can open termian and send a command from a list a command
 5. Can change font ( size / family )
 6. Can  change the background by theme.
+7. Drag and drop path or file.
+8. Choose files/directory by file/dir dialog
+9. Find text in terminal

 ![From githubuser0xFFFF](https://github.com/githubuser0xFFFF/Qt-Advanced-Docking-System/blob/master/doc/cfg_flag_FloatingContainerForceNativeTitleBar_true.png)